MobiusSync/mobiussync.github.io/faq.markdown

       Sync folders under **Möbius Sync** are currently included in your iCloud backup.
 We hope to make this configurable in future.
   - title: Warning - cellular data usage
     content: >
-      **Möbius Sync** currently syncs whenever it runs, and by defauly, will use Wifi and/or **ceullular data**.
+      **Möbius Sync** currently syncs whenever it runs, and by default, will use Wifi and/or **ceullular data**.
 Data usage may of course be high.
 Cellular Data can be allowed/disallowed for Möbius Sync under the iOS Settings app.
   - title: Support and bug reporting
     content: >
       You may discuss Syncthing-releated support issues on <https://forum.syncthing.net/> but do not file **Möbius Sync** queries/issues there.